 CBD is a cannabinoid that is being researched for its various potential health benefits.
 It is now being heavily researched because of numerous anecdotal reports regarding CBD's magical therapeutic effects.

 CBD oil has the potential to effectively help people with certain health issues.
 The majority of scientific research shows that it is safe to use and consume.
 However, it can have some unintended side-effects and pose risk when used incorrectly.

-In this article we will be answering a few questions on drug interactions with CBD oil and what drugs should not be taken while using CBD.
+In this article we will be answering a few questions on drug interactions with CBD oil and common drugs to avoid with CBD.
 CBD hemp oil drug interactions are often overlooked and it's important to shed more light on this topic as the CBD industry takes another step forward.

 What are Cannabinoids?